-It is a common condition and is related to hormonal changes which happen as men grow older.
-Prostate diseases can be very worrying, however, it is not a prostate cancer.
+It is a common condition and is related to hormonal changes that happen as men grow older.
+Prostate diseases can be very worrying, however, it is not prostate cancer.
 It does not become prostate cancer, even if it is left untreated, however, can cause bothersome urinary symptoms.
-Both benign prostatic enlargement and prostate cancer may develop with age and they can both coexist in the same patient.
+Both benign prostate enlargement and prostate cancer may develop with age and they can both coexist in the same patient.

 Treatment can be medical or surgical depending on the case of the patient.

 The main medications used in such treatments are:

 - Muscarinic receptor antagonists